codebuddies/documentation/welcome/contributing.md

   `git push origin NAME_OF_NEW_BRANCH`

-Now we can make commits to our branch (`git commit -am "commit message"`) and `git pull` to get other people's changes to the branch, and `git push` our own commits to the branch.
+Now we can add changed files to our branch using `git add FILENAME` and make commits and push them to the branch using `git cz`.
+Use `git pull` to get other people's changes to the branch.

 Finally, when you're finished working on the fix or feature in your branch, you'll need to submit a pull request!